 Joseph Kramer, Ph.D., the founder of Sexological Bodywork, invites you to experience how humans learn sex.
 Profound embodied learning takes place when we repeat a practice mindfully over time.
-Erotic practice is fun, rewarding and transformational when we use this conscious, focused yoga model of education.
+This practice can be fun, rewarding and transformational.

 Although this course was designed for professional somatic sex educators, anyone committed to helping others to have better sex will benefit from this cutting-edge curriculum.
-Many individuals find the Yoga of Sex training materials and practices helpful for their work as sex coaches, therapists, sex educators, and sex workers.
-This might be the ideal course to take with a lover, allowing you to bring erotic bodywork into your lovemaking.
+Many individuals find the Sexological Bodywork Homestudy training materials and practices helpful for their work as sex coaches, therapists, sex educators, and sex workers.
+Some lovers take this course, integrating the erotic practice sessions into their lovemaking.

-All professional Sexological Bodywork schools throughout the world use the Yoga of Sex materials as the foundation of their professional certification trainings.
-However, this home study course, upgraded each year, does not provide professional certification.
-Upon enrollment, you will have access for one year to all the materials including video teachings, an online course workbook, readings, and somatic assignments.
+All professional Sexological Bodywork schools throughout the world use the Homestudy materials as the foundation of their professional certification trainings.
+However, the Homestudy course, upgraded each year, does not provide professional certification.
+Upon enrollment, you will have access for one year to all the materials including video teachings, an online course workbook, readings, and experiential assignments.

-Students in the certification trainings are expected to spend 200 or more hours studying and practicing the Yoga of Sex curriculum.
-You can enroll in this course at anytime.
+You can enroll in the Sexological Bodywork Homestudy course at anytime.
 Everyone chooses their own level of participation or non-participation.
+The curriculum contents for each of the five courses are listed below.
 Home schooling has never been so much fun.

-Free Erotic Bodywork Mini-Course: Learning erotic skills is best done when your client is sexually aroused.
-This mini-course focuses on Solo Sex Coaching to break free of habits and Erotic Massage Dancing to regulate arousal within the body.
-This introduction to Yoga of Sex teachings has four short video demonstrations, fifteen minutes of reading, and several suggestions for somatic practice.
-By signing up for this mini-course, you are also signing up for the Yoga of Sex Newsletter.
+Learning erotic skills is best done when your client is sexually aroused.
+This mini-course focuses on Solo Sex Coaching to break free of habits and Erotic Massage Dancing to regulate sexual arousal within the body.
+This introduction to the teachings and practices of the Sexological Bodywork Homestudy has four short video demonstrations, fifteen minutes of reading and three suggestions for erotic practice.
+Go to the Free Erotic Bodywork Mini-Course.

 Course One: Orgasmic Yoga: Practicing Sex